Judge finds Honduras lawmaker guilty in defamation case

 The lawsuit said Borjas’ comments caused “irreparable damage” to Atala’s reputation.

 Honduras judiciary spokeswoman Lucia Villars said Tuesday that the judge found Borjas made the public statements “irresponsibly, without confirming them.”
+A hearing was scheduled for Feb.
+7 to discuss Borjas’ sentence.

 Most Read Nation & World Stories